 There’s a climactic fight on the river as Rod tries to free up a logjam with dynamite and Dan tries to stop him.
 You may guess the outcome.

 Cameron is reliable and solid, as ever.
-Duryea is unusually subdued and does not ham it up.
+Duryea is unusually subdued for him and does not ham it up.
 He has a splendidly caddish mustache though.
 McIntire has little chance to shine.
 The female leads are weak.
 It’s a bit low on action, with too much talking.
 Though 1948 was a fabulous year for Westerns, they couldn’t all be great.

 Duryea: unusually restrained